thynson/rrmq/README.md

     A watchdog subscribe a specified channel to watch the status of consumers.
 If one consumer is down, the message was being processed by that consumer will be recovered.

+    There is a separated project [rrmq-watchdog] that provides a standalone daemon that you can just run it for your convenience.

   * Consumer